bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 and add a datalist that allows users to either select an option from the drop-down list or by typing their option.

-With the continued success of Little Lemon, I\'m sure I\'ll be updating this form again in the near future.
+With the continued success of Little Lemon, I&apos;m sure I&apos;ll be updating this form again in the near future.

 Form submission